 - This little bit from Snopes on an old Disney picture/audio book certainly counts.

 - The Similou's All This Love inspired a mini fad on YTMND about the famous communist hero, Rainbow Stalin.
+The actual lyric was "rainbow styling", apparently referring to the wearing of colorful clothing ("In your tank top, rainbow styling")

 - Many YouTube videos give you the option to turn on closed captions.
 On videos where the maker provided the captions, there's no issue.
 However, the rest of these videos use a speech-to-text program to automatically transcribe the captions, leading to such moments as "Hey, I've been trying to reach you for the past hour.
-What've you been doing?" being intepreted (or misheard by the program) as "Anytime we put that style what you've been doing?"
+What've you been doing?" being interpreted (or misheard by the program) as "Anytime we put that style what you've been doing?"

 - Rammstein writes C# code.